Home » Lunch/Dinner » Easy Crockpot Salsa Chicken (4 Ingredients)

 Ingredients

-For this recipe you only need for simple ingredients for super flavorful and moist shredded chicken.
+This recipe only needs four simple ingredients for super flavorful and moist shredded chicken.
 Perfect for tacos, nachos, or for topping a salad!

-• Taco seasoning.
-Use your favorite homemade Mexican seasoning or premade
+• Taco seasoning– Use your favorite homemade Mexican seasoning or premade seasoning from the store.

 Equipment